-13 Tips for Cheap Home Insurance and Cheap Homeowners Insurance Quotes
+22 Tips for Cheap Home Insurance and Cheap Homeowners Insurance Quotes

-Getting the cheap homeowners insurance is not as difficult as you might think.
-With a little forethought and planning you can get a great deal on homeowners insurance.
+Getting cheap home insurance is not as difficult as you might think.
+With a little forethought and planning you can save a great deal on homeowners insurance.

-- Compare Insurance Quotes from Multiple Companies
+#1 – Compare Insurance Quotes from Multiple Companies

 Shopping around for the best policy and the cheapest rates can save you a great deal of money on your homeowners insurance.
 Keep in mind that the policy details change from one company to another, and beware low premiums that are the result of reduced coverage.
 You should consider reviewing homeowners insurance rates at least once each year, but every 6 months is better and also after any major life event such as getting married or after making any major home renovation.
 After getting some rates from different insurers, take a look at their financial ratings and read insurance reviews to get a better overall view of how the company will be when you need them most.

 #2 – Review Your Policy

 As mentioned above, you should review your policy at least once a year.
 Over the course of a year, many changes can take place.
 You may have switched jobs, the value of your home may have changed, the value of your possessions may have changed or you may have purchased more valuables.
 Reviewing your policy to ensure you’ve selected the right amount of coverage can help you find ways to save money.

-- Ensure You Have the Right Amount of Coverage
+#3 – Ensure You Have the Right Amount of Coverage

 The amount you paid for your home is not the same as what it would cost to rebuild your home in the event of a catastrophe.
 Also, the land that your home sits on doesn’t have any risk of being burned down or stolen.
 When deciding on the amount of coverage you need, be sure that you’re only including the actual value of your home.

 #5 – Increase Your Deductibles

 The deductible is the amount of money you have to pay out of pocket before the insurance policy goes into effect.
 The higher your deductibles, the cheaper your insurance rates will be, and vice versa.
 Be careful not to make your deductible so high that you cannot afford to pay them, but keep them as high as your household budget will allow.
 Raising your deductible to $1,000 could save you as much as 25%.
 You should also double check your policy to see if you have multiple deductibles.
 Some areas that are more prone to disasters may have another deductible for a specific disaster.

-- Make Your Home Disaster Ready
+#7 – Make Your Home Disaster Ready

 Depending on the state you live in, you will be more prone to experiencing certain natural disasters more than others.
 Earthquakes, hurricanes or even thunderstorms can cause severe damage to your home that could end up having you file a large insurance claim.
 Whether you risk damage from winter storms, wildfires or one of many other disasters, adding storm shutters, reinforcing your roof or other items specific to your location, you can save on your insurance costs.

-- Maintain a Good Credit Score
+#8 – Maintain a Good Credit Score

 Your credit score is going to be an important factor in determining your home insurance rates.
 Establishing and maintaining a good credit history can help cut your insurance costs.
 Before you apply for coverage, check your credit score and make sure that it is up to date and free of errors since more insurers have begun to use your credit score to calculate your homeowners insurance quotes.
 If you currently have a poor or bad credit score, look at ways to increase your credit score and then reapply for coverage or speak with your agent to see if you qualify for a discount.

-- Increase Your Home’s Security
+#9 – Increase Your Home’s Security

 The more protected your home is from burglars, fires and other related claim events can save you between 5-20%.
 Installing deadbolts and a home security system greatly reduces the risk of vandalism and theft.
 Insurance companies will offer you even lower rates if your home is protected by a system that includes off-site monitoring.
 Installing smoke detectors or a sophisticated system including sprinklers and automatic fire/policy department notification can help reduce rates by as much as 15-20%.
 Not only will your home be safe for you and your family, you’ll also see more money in your pocket.

-- Quit Smoking
+#11 – Quit Smoking

 Smoking is dangerous to more than your health.
 For home insurance, smoking greatly increases the chances of a house fire, and that means your rates will be higher if you smoke.
 While not all insurance companies take your smoker status into consideration, you can get better rates from the ones that do if you quit.

-- Multi-Policy Discounts
+#12 – Multi-Policy Discounts

 The odds of more than one insurance policy having a claim filed at the same time is very low, so the more policies you have with the same company, the less risk you actually pose.
 If you can find a suitable policy with the same company that insures your car or provides you with life insurance, you can save money by receiving across the board discounts.
 Ask your agent if they offer other policies that can be bundled together at a lower cost than your currently paying.

-- Look for Other Discounts
+#14 – Look for Other Discounts

 Different insurance companies offer different types of discounts that can help you get cheap home insurance.
 Some may offer discounts for being a member of AAA while others give discounts to seniors who are AARP members.
 You may also get discounts for being part of a specific occupational organization, through your homeowners association or for other reasons.
 Speak with your insurance agent to see what discounts they offer to see if you can qualify for them.

-- Be a Loyal Customer
+#15 – Be a Loyal Customer

-While switching companies can offer you better rates, some insurance companies reward customer loyalty by providing higher discounts the longer you are insured with them.
+While switching companies can offer you better rates, some cheap home insurance companies reward customer loyalty by providing higher discounts the longer you are insured with them.
 Some offer 5% while others may offer up to 10-15% for customers who stick around for 3-5 years with the same company.

 #18 – Ditch the Government Sponsored Plan

 Getting insurance if you are classified as a high risk may limit your options to only a policy sponsored by the government.
 If you’re currently on one of these types of plans, you should look into getting cheaper home insurance from a private insurer that may also offer better protection.